kenryalonzo/TpSystem/README.md

 # TpSystem
-Hi friends, today I'm presenting a C-language project on batteries and faults for the Operating System course.
+Hi friends, today I'm presenting a C-language project on stacks and page faults for the Operating Systems course.